PedroAcA/Deep-Unsupervised-Saliency-Detection/README.md

 	- S3: jsrt_lung_segmentation_input_not_pre_processed_pseudo_labels_not_post_processed/
 	- S4: jsrt_lung_segmentation_input_not_pre_processed_pseudo_labels_post_processed/

-4. For results on Montgomery County (MC) dataset, download both the X-rays and masks from https://openi.nlm.nih.gov/faq#faq-tb-coll (last access on 20th of June, 2023), uncompress them and move the NLM-MontgomeryCXRSet/ folder into datasets/ folder
+4. For results on Montgomery County (MC) dataset, download both the X-rays and masks from https://openi.nlm.nih.gov/faq#faq-tb-coll (last access on 20th of June, 2023), uncompress them and merge the NLM-MontgomeryCXRSet/ folder with the existing NLM-MontgomeryCXRSet/ that is located in the datasets/ folder

 ## Model running